 The vulnerability of groundwater to pollution can be related back to both soil permeability and depth, i.e. the thicker and less permeable the overlying subsoil layer the lower the risk of pollution.
 Groundwater vulnerability zones have been mapped in Ireland by the Geological Survey of Ireland, as shown on Figure 5.12.
-Groundwater vulnerability ranges across the District, with large areas subject to extreme (49% of total area) and high levels (11% of total area) of groundwater vulnerability, particularly in the middle and south of the region.
-It should be noted that within Ireland some areas have not yet been mapped.
-These are classed as areas of High/Low vulnerability, until mapping is complete.
+Groundwater vulnerability ranges across the District, with large areas subject to extreme groundwater vulnerability (31% of all RBD area), particularly in the west and south of the region.
+It should be noted that a very large proportion (64% of all RBD area) of the district has not yet been mapped, and is thus classed as an area of high / low vulnerability, until mapping is complete.

 Source protection zones have been established across the island.
 These are zones around groundwater sources such as wells, boreholes and springs used for public drinking water supply, which show the risk of contamination from any activities that might cause pollution in the area, i.e., the closer the activity, the greater the risk.
-Forty-nine source protection zones are currently mapped within the SWRBD.
+Three source protection zones are currently mapped within the WRBD.
 It should also be noted that the entire island of Ireland has been designated as a Protected Area for Groundwater under the WFD.